 UK hosepipe bans are not common, but scientists warn hotter, drier summers could become more frequent due to climate change.

-Before the Southern Water hosepipe ban was announced, the last set of water restrictions to have been imposed in the UK were during the summer-long heatwave of 2018.
+Before the Southern Water hosepipe ban was announced last year, the last set of water restrictions to have been imposed in the UK were during the summer-long heatwave of 2018.

 Seven million households in the North West of England and Northern Ireland were forced to temporarily ditch their hosepipes.